Today’s spotlight features a physical therapist who works as a Rehabilitation Assistant Manager.

 I did not get any special certifications with the intention of getting this role.

 I received my GCS (Geriatric Clinical Specialist) certification in 2005 and recertified in 2015.
 This has helped me in all my interviews, as I have been able to stand out and demonstrate additional knowledge and experience with geriatric patients.
 Like I stated earlier, being an active graduate student in Health Informatics also helped me get into my current role.

 People have asked why I did not get my DPT.

 I looked at the curriculum and most of the courses I had already taken in some form already in graduate school (radiology, pharmacology, management).
 At my current age and experience, getting a DPT would not help me in my career track in acquiring a non-clinical role (unless if it were for teaching or research).

 I was also a CI (clinical instructor) for graduate PT students.
 I loved this role and it was a good carryover from when I was a TA (teacher’s assistant) during graduate school (PT).

 How have people reacted to you leaving patient care?

 My family was very supportive.
 My parents come from computer/insurance background; in fact, my (retired) father made sure that he would help me with my mothering responsibilities if I took this role and schooling.

-My husband is a rehab (OT-nonclinical) consultant so he, too, was incredibly supportive.
+My husband is a non-clinical OT rehabilitation consultant so he, too, was incredibly supportive.
 Many of my therapy friends/peers encouraged me to pursue this position and thought this was the perfect role for me.

 What’s a typical day or week in the life like for you?
 What types of tasks and responsibilities fill your time?